couchbase/cbft/docs/admin-guide/command.md

           * planner - node can replan cluster-wide resource allocations;
           * queryer - node can execute queries;
           default is ("") which means all roles are enabled.
+      -tlsCertFile PATH
+          TLS cert file; see also bindHttps.
+      -tlsKeyFile PATH
+          TLS key file; see also bindHttps.
       -uuid UUID
           optional uuid for this node; by default, a previous uuid file is read from the dataDir, or a new uuid is auto-generated